 Third-party litigation funding involves a funder unconnected to the litigation financing part or all of the claim.
 Funders are normally venture capital funds or other private investment vehicles.
 Litigation funding is unregulated and hence undertaking due diligence before choosing a funder is important.

 Litigation funding is usually on a non-recourse basis, which means that the funder will not recover the money it has put in if the claim is lost.
 In exchange for taking this risk, a funder will require a return on its capital investment in the case.
-This is usually expressed as a multiple of the investment and/or as a percentage of the damages awarded or recovered.
-The multiple or percentage required for an individual case will vary depending on a range of circumstances, including the perceived risks and likely duration of the claim.
+Historically this has usually been expressed as a multiple of the investment and/or as a percentage of the damages awarded or recovered.
+The multiple or percentage required for an individual case have varied depending on a range of circumstances, including the perceived risks and likely duration of the claim.
 Multiples commonly fall into the range of 2 to 3.5 times the amount invested, though they can be higher or lower.
+However, an important decision in 2023 (R (on the application of PACCAR Inc and others) (Appellants) v Competition Appeal Tribunal and others (Respondents) – The Supreme Court has resulted in funders avoiding commercial terms based on percentages of damages when funding litigation in the UK.
+They are also lobbying the UK government for reform of the law to provide certainty and enable then to safely revert to charging on a percentage basis.

 In most cases, third-party funders require that ATE insurance is in place as a prerequisite of providing funding, and that they are indemnified by that insurance if a costs order is made against them.